 Online shopping is undoubtedly the most popular consumer trend.
 As a result, merchants are constantly looking for ways to differentiate their eCommerce websites and attract more customers to increase conversion rates and revenue.
 However, few merchants realize that improving eCommerce shopping cart has a significant impact on their aspirations.

 Therefore, this article will explain what an eCommerce shopping cart is, why it makes sense, what shopping cart abandonment is, and why merchants had to care about it.
-Finally, it will provide suggestions for optimizing the shopping cart and checkout page.
+Finally, it will provide suggestions for optimizing the shopping cart and checkout flow.

 What Is Shopping Cart And Its Purposes?